Jirehlov/SiglusSceneScriptUtility/README.md

 ```

 ### 2. Install Rust Toolchain
-Since this project uses a Rust native extension, you need the Rust compiler installed:
-- Visit [rustup.rs](https://rustup.rs/) and follow the instructions for your platform.
+You need to install Rust compiler if you need the acceleration by the Rust native extension.
+Visit [rustup.rs](https://rustup.rs/) and follow the instructions for your platform.

 ### 3. Setup Project
 Run the following command in the project root to build the Rust extension and sync dependencies: